Live-ElectronicCustomized software for composers, musicians, performance artists, film-makers...

 Miako is currently working, I believe, at the Cirque du Soleil.

-In my work, video was once again the focus.
+In my work, video was once again the focus (2005).
 Of course I work in this medium as well as in the audio area, preferably in realtime.
-Through the use of video the space during a concert can become more perceptible, a new overall situation arises and one sense makes the other clear the way.
+Through the use of video (can be with music) the room/space can become more perceptible, a new overall situation arises and one sense clears the others way.

 However, the whole thing is a bit more like three-dimensional chess and requires time for deepening.
 Certainly, video will deepen its role in the near future, and perhaps, finally, in the untamed existence, it can also convey its charms.